slovnicki/beamer/package/README.md

 ```

 `RoutesLocationBuilder` will pick and sort `routes` based on their paths.
+For example;

-For example, navigating to `/books/1` will match all 3 entries from `routes` and stack them on top of each other.
-Navigating to `/books` will match the first 2 entries from `routes`.
+- navigating to `/books/1` will match all 3 entries from `routes` and stack them on top of each other
+- navigating to `/books` will match the first 2 entries from `routes`

 The corresponding pages are put into `Navigator.pages` and `BeamerDelegate` (re)builds the `Navigator`, showing the selected stack of pages on the screen.

----

 **Why do we have a `locationBuilder` and what is a `BeamLocation`, the output of it?**